timofei-iatsenko/keycloakify-emails/README.md

 Framework-agnostic, the extension works with any JS email library. [jsx-email](https://jsx.email/) is recommended, with dedicated bindings and helpers provided.

+### How it works

+This library generates Freemarker templates using JavaScript, leaving expression placeholders in place.
+The JavaScript code is executed ahead of time during static generation, not by Keycloak.
+Therefore, JavaScript functions do not have access to Keycloak variables like `userName` or `realmName` during rendering.

+Keycloak replaces the Freemarker expressions with their actual values during email rendering

+The library includes a set of React components and utilities designed to simplify the process of writing these expressions.

 ## Installation

 ```bash